alexeygrigorev/mlwiki.org/index.php/Information_Retrieval.md

 ---
-title: "Information Retrieval"
 layout: default
 permalink: /index.php/Information_Retrieval
+tags:
+- information-retrieval
+- nlp
+title: Information Retrieval
 ---

-# Information Retrieval

 ## Information Retrieval
 Information Retrieval is about quickly finding materials in a large collection of [unstructured data](Types_of_Data)
 - IR is theories, principles and algorithms to find relevant information for a collection of unstructured data - usually text data